 Ratio of Expenses To Average Limited Partners' Capital

-Investment Expenses xx.xx %
+Expenses xx.xx %

-Operating Expenses XX.XX

-Total Expenses XX.XX

 Performance Reallocation XX.XX

-Total Expenses and Performance Reallocation xx.xx %
+Total Expenses and Performance Reallocation XX.XX %

-Ratio of Net Investment Income [(Loss)] To Average Limited Partners' Capital Net Investment Income [(Loss)] xx.xx %
+Ratio of Net Investment Income [(Loss)] To Average Limited Partners' Capital

+Net Investment Income [(Loss)] XX.XX %

 Total Return

 Total Return Before Performance Reallocation xx.xx %

 Performance Reallocation XX.XX

 Total Return xx.xx %

-The expense and performance reallocation ratios, the net investment income (loss) ratio, and the total return percentage are calculated for the Limited Partners taken as a whole.
+The expenses and performance reallocation ratios, the net investment income (loss) ratio, and the total return percentage are calculated for the Limited Partners taken as a whole.
 The computation of such ratios and return based on the amount of expenses charged to, and performance fee reallocated from, any specific Limited Partner may vary from the overall ratios presented in the financial statements as a result of such items as differing management fee and performance reallocation arrangements, loss carryforwards, eligibility for new issue income, and the timing of capital contributions and withdrawals.
 The net investment income ratio does not reflect the effects of any performance reallocations.

-Operating expense ratio is after expenses paid by third parties, equal to x.xxxx% of average Limited Partners' Capital.
+(The following should be added only if there are expenses paid by a third party) \The expenses ratio is after expenses paid by third parties, equal to X.XX% of average Limited Partners' Capital.